BSP Funding Opportunities

 CURRENTLY CLOSED

-The Black Studies Project (BSP) is looking to hire a three-quarter 50% GSR for the 2024-2025 academic year.
+The Black Studies Project (BSP) GSR position is a three-quarter 50% GSR for a full academic year.
 Each GSR appointment includes a monthly salary, fees, and benefits for one academic year.
 The GSR's responsibility will be to work with the BSP Co-Directors, Associate Director, and Special Events Coordinator to plan, organize, coordinate and advertise virtual and in-person events.
 These events include the BSP Graduate Student Seminar, the BSP Graduate Writing Collective, special events with BSP Fellows, and on and off-campus speakers.
 The GSR will also help with research projects.

 Familiarity with Black Studies scholarship and some graphic design experience for work on flyers is required.
 Strong writing skills and experience updating websites and social media platforms is preferred.
 GSRs must be available to help with onsite events and logistics, and are required to hold weekly office hours.